Mixed Strategy Constraints in Continuous Games: Approach

 Under differentiable $\funcost$, $\funconstraint$, and $\funsoftener$, the KKT conditions of this formulation can be taken, forming a new mixed complementarity problem where the cost and constraint tensors are functions of the strategies:

-with the Lagrangian function:
+with the Lagrangian function

-Unlike in the finite game setting, the optimization problems (\ref{eq:tg_aug}) are generally non-convex with respect to the decision variables.
+Unlike in the finite game setting, the optimization problems given by Eqn. \ref{eq:tg_aug} are generally non-convex with respect to the decision variables.
 Therefore a solution to the joint KKT conditions (\ref{eq:kkt_aug}) is not necessarily a proper equilibrium point.
 Nevertheless, for our purposes of exploring ways to model constraints in mixed-strategy continuous games, the KKT approach is satisfactory.
-The mixed complementarity problem implied by (\ref{eq:kkt_aug}) can be solved with an ordinary MCP solver in the typical way.
+The mixed complementarity problem implied by Eqn. \ref{eq:kkt_aug} is then solved with an ordinary MCP solver.
 The difficulty of solving this MCP depends on the nonlinearity of $f$, $g$, and $\rho$; under linear functions the problem is multilinear and therefore comparable to the MCPs defined by (\ref{eq:kkt}).